pixelaw/app_template/README.md

 There are multiple ways to have a local copy of PixeLAW core for development:

 ##### Using Docker Compose (Recommended)
-This is the easiest way to get PixeLAW core up and running.
+This is the easiest way to get PixeLAW core up and running in http://localhost:3000.
 There is a docker-compose file in this repository specifically for running a local image of PixeLAW core.

 ###### Prerequisites